TimHanewich/Misc-Articles/Insider-Trading-API/readme.md

 - **All insider trades of Elon Musk (CIK 1494730)** - This will result in Elon Musk's trades of any company he is considered an insider of.

 As you can see from the examples above, you can make your request company-centric, insider-centric, or a combination of both!

+Use the *issuer* and *owner* parameters of the *Latest Transactions* endpoint to filter to transactions only occuring for a specific company or insider.

+## Filter to a Particular Date
+Since it became mandatory to report insider trading to the SEC, each company has amassed thousands of filings reporting these events.
+On average, 1,162 insider transactions per company in the S&P 500 from 2010-2019.
+Aletheia allows you to focus on transactions during a specific date in time.

+Use the *before* parameter of the *Latest Transactions* endpoint to filter to transactions only occuring before a certain date.